 migration route to Africa, the land of Cush; therefore the first peoples in Arabia

-but that does not imply genealogical kinship, only the context can indicate that.
+that does not confirm a genealogical kinship; only the context can indicate that.)

 the Western Hebrews of western Asia and the Eastern Hebrews of eastern Asia.

 Most nations of eastern Asia have Hebrew ancestry.